michaelperel/dev-container/README.md

     * When all tools are finished installing, in the command palette
     type: `Developer: Reload Window`
-    * The docker daemon is mapped from the host into the dev container, so you can use docker and docker-compose commands from within the container as if they were run on the host
+    * The docker daemon is mapped from the host into the dev container, so you can use docker and docker-compose commands (with sudo) from within the container as if they were run on the host.